 - Once it’s ready, pour in the flour and spice mixture.
 While whisking constantly, cook until fragrant and slightly deepened in color, about 1 minute.
 Whisk the tomato paste into the mixture, then slowly pour in the broth while whisking constantly to remove any lumps.

 - Raise heat to medium-high and bring the mixture to a simmer, then reduce heat as necessary to maintain a gentle simmer.
 Cook, whisking often, for about 5 to 7 minutes, until the sauce has thickened a bit and a spoon encounters some resistance as you stir it.
-(The sauce will further thicken as it cools.)
+(The sauce will thicken some more as it cools.)

 Make it gluten free: Just use gluten-free all-purpose flour blend.
 I tried with Bob’s Red Mill brand and it worked great.